 I’ve been active in the agricultural sector for a long time, approaching and experiencing agriculture in many different ways.
 On my journey, I encounter many inspiring people and great examples of how agriculture and our food system can be changed for the better.
 It’s their stories and practices that I want to share with you, hoping that they may inspire and encourage you as well.

-My first real independent experience with agriculture was as a student, researching subsistence farmers and cash crops in the isolated Himalayas; later I worked as a farm hand on a large sheep farm in Iceland; WWOOFed my way through Scotland; worked as development worker for SNV in the red-meat sector of Tanzania; as a shepherd, taking care of my flock of 250 sheep in the Netherlands; and as coordinator of Agroecology & Food Sovereignty for the OtherWise Foundation in Wageningen, The Netherlands.
+My first real experience with agriculture was as a student, researching subsistence farmers and cash crops in the isolated Himalaya.
+Later, I worked as a farm hand on a large sheep farm in Iceland, WWOOFed my way through Scotland, worked as development worker for SNV in the red-meat sector of Tanzania, as a shepherd, taking care of my flock of 250 sheep in the Netherlands, and as coordinator of Agroecology & Food Sovereignty for the OtherWise Foundation in Wageningen, The Netherlands.
 As an active member and part of the core organisational team of Toekomstboeren, I contributed to the overall development of the (still young) association and team; the design and organisation of main public events for our members; and development of new concepts and activities.

 Do you want to get in touch?
 I’d love to hear from you.